 Also check out our guide about the best areas to stay in Tel Aviv.

 If money isn't a problem and you're looking for a luxury hotel in Tel Aviv, then go for The Jaffa Hotel.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
+Also check out our list of the best luxury hotels in Tel Aviv, it's a manually curated list of the most exclusive 5-star hotels in the city.

 If you're looking for a great hostel in Tel Aviv, then you should check out Abraham Hostel.
 The hostel has magnificent reviews by backpackers, it has been recommended by well-known travel experts and it's in a good location.
+Also check out our list of the best hostels in Tel Aviv.

 If you want to stay in a 3-star hotel in central Tel Aviv you would be looking at an average price of $170 per night.
 For 4-star hotels the average price is around $240 per night.
 For a 5-star hotel in Tel Aviv the average rate is around $330 per night.